'Hungary committed to keep its promises in order to access EU funds' CanIndia News

-“The government has no intention of failing to fulfill the commitments it has made,” Navracsics said, following the EC’s earlier decision on Sunday, Xinhua news agency reported.
+Addressing the media, Tibor Navracsics, Minister of Regional Development and Utilization of EU Funds, said: “The government has no intention of failing to fulfill the commitments it has made.”

 At the press conference, Navracsics explained that the negotiations phase of the conditionality procedure with the EC have been concluded, and the organization has accepted the anti-corruption commitments of the Hungarian government.